mmuller88/mmblog/content/newsletter-31/index.md

 <https://cloudonaut.io/selling-ami-cloudformation-alternative-saas/>

-Interesting article for how to use the AWS Marketplace with AMI and CloudFormation type to earn money.
+Interesting article on how to use the AWS Marketplace with AMI and CloudFormation type to earn money.
 As well the story of product marbot from cloudonaut.io is super fascinating.

 Thanks a lot to the author Andreas Wittig